 Reeves documents in abundant detail the hysterical wave of racism that swept through the West — in newspaper editorials, speeches by public officials, confrontations between whites and Japanese-Americans, and in the occasional violence directed at individual families.

 Infamy fills a void in documenting a vital example of the racism that has scarred American history from the time the Pilgrims landed until the present day.
-The evacuation of American Japanese in World War II paled against slavery or the genocidal war against Native Americans.
+The Japanese-American internment in World War II paled against slavery or the genocidal war against Native Americans.
 However, if the shameful treatment of immigrants over throughout our history — Irish, Germans, Italians, Jews, Chinese, and others — were to be ranked in order of severity, the incarceration of more than one hundred thousand Japanese-Americans would top the list.
 And after the war, thousands of the internees were deported to Japan!

 For further reading

 Check Like to read books about politics and current affairs?
-Check out Top 10 nonfiction books about politics (plus dozens of runners-up).
+Check out Top 10 nonfiction books about politics.

 For more good books on the history of the US, see Top 20 popular books for understanding American history.